XWALLFilter for Microsoft Exchange 2013

 8. If the Exchange Edge Server Anti-Spam filters may have

-make sure filters “Sender ID Agent”, “Sender Filter Agent”, “Recipient Filter
+sure filters “Sender ID Agent”, “Sender Filter Agent”, “Recipient Filter Agent”

-Agent” and “Protocol Analysis Agent” are disabled by using the Exchange
+and “Protocol Analysis Agent” are disabled by using the Exchange PowerShell

-<filter name>.
-There is no reason to enable these filters since XWall is
+name>.
+There is no reason to enable these filters since XWall is performing

-performing filtering and having these filters enabled can interfere with
+filtering and having these filters enabled can interfere with communications

-communications between XWall and the Exchange server.
-The Content Filter Agent
+between XWall and the Exchange server.
+The Content Filter Agent may be left

 Verify that the Exchange server on which XWALLFilter is